gregorybesson/PlaygroundUser/README.md

 		)
 	    ),

 3. Create your entity (using the doctrine annotation) in your Module.
-You'll have to implement the interface AdfabUser\Entity\UserInterface (see below for the explanation)
+You'll have to implement the interface PgUser\Entity\UserInterface (see below for the explanation)

-        class User implements \AdfabUser\Entity\UserInterface, ProviderInterface, InputFilterAwareInterface
+        class User implements \PgUser\Entity\UserInterface, ProviderInterface, InputFilterAwareInterface

-4. The entities of other Adfab modules which need to link AdfabUser entity base the relationship on an interface : AdfabUser\Entity\UserInterface.
+4. The entities of other Adfab modules which need to link PgUser entity base the relationship on an interface : PgUser\Entity\UserInterface.
 So that, in case you extend the User entity, you can replace this relationship easily.
-To be able to do that, your user entity needs to implement AdfabUser\Entity\UserInterface.
+To be able to do that, your user entity needs to implement PgUser\Entity\UserInterface.
 And in your Module.php onBootstrap method, You have then to use the doctrine listener feature to replace the interface with the correct class

         public function onBootstrap($e)